Who is an NRI?

 These documents are required in order to comply with the applicable Anti-Money Laundering and Know Your Customer (KYC) norms.

 Aside from the documentation requirements, NRIs investing in ULIPs in India should also be aware of other conditions, regulations, and benefits associated with this financial move.
-Here are some facts that can prove useful.
+Here is some such information that can prove useful when knowing can NRIs buy ULIPs in India –

 Can NRIs claim tax exemptions by investing in ULIPs in India?

 ULIP tax benefits are threefold as per the sections of the Income Tax Act, 1961.
-The premium paid is deductible under section 80C, whereas the claim proceeds are tax-free as per section 10(10D) of the Income Tax Act, 1961.
+The premium paid is deductible under section 80C whereas the claim proceeds are tax-free as per section 10(10D) of Income Tax Act, 1961.
 And the long-term capital gains from ULIPs are also exempt from tax.
 NRIs too can enjoy these ULIP tax benefits by investing in India.
-The above-mentioned tax deductions/exemptions are subject to changes in tax laws, as amended from time to time.
+The above mentioned tax deductions/exemptions are subject to changes in tax laws, as amended from time to time.

 How can an NRI pay the premium for investing in ULIPs?